0xSero/partisia-docs/docs/smart-contracts/install-the-smart-contract-compiler.md

 To develop and compile contracts for the Partisia Blockchain, you need to install Rust.
 To install Rust for you platform follow the instructions on <https://rustup.rs/>.

 The build tool partisia-contract works with rust version 1.72.0 and up.
-Instruct rust to use that version by running:
+Instruct rust to use the latest stable version by running:

 ```bash